 The district headquarters of South Sikkim has come into tourist prominence only during the last few years.
-Previously Namchi used to be considered just a large town with little or no attraction for the tourists.
+Previously Namchi used to be considered just a large town with little or no attraction for tourists.
 However, under the aegis of the Chief Minister of Sikkim, who also happens to be the legislator from the area, Namchi slowly but surely made its mark in the tourism scene of Sikkim.

 The attraction of Namchi is partially natural and partially man-made.
 The Chardham Temple on the hilltop and the Samdruptse statue, are man-made attractions that Indian tourists find quite attractive.
-Even the Namchi market and its well maintained central park is a good place to spend leisurely hours.
+Even the Namchi market and its well-maintained central park is a good place to spend leisurely hours.

 From NJP / Bagdogra Namchi is about 100 km and about 4 hours drive.
 It is closer to Kalimpong which is about 50 km and two and a half hours away.
 Darjeeling through the main road is about 70 km and 3 hours distance.

-Among the different tourist destinations of Sikkim, Namchi is about 90 km and 4 hours drive from capital Gangtok.
+Among the different tourist destinations of Sikkim, Namchi is about 90 km and 4 hours drive from the capital Gangtok.
 The nearest tourist place is Ravangla, just 26 km away and takes less than an hour to reach.
 Pelling about 75 km away takes about 2.5 hours to reach.

 Things to see and do

-This monastery is located close to the Samdruptse statue, its a peaceful place where you can spend a few moments among the chants of the monks in a well maintained and preserved monastery.
+This monastery is located close to the Samdruptse statue, it's a peaceful place where you can spend a few moments among the chants of the monks in a well-maintained and preserved monastery.

-Tarey Bhir view point
+Tarey Bhir viewpoint

-About 16 kms from Namchi town near the village of Sadam is the location of Tarey Bhir.
+About 16 km from Namchi town near the village of Sadam is the location of Tarey Bhir.
 It is a long ridge that spans east to west with a deep gorge on one side.
 The total length of the steep ridge is about a kilometre.
 The government here has constructed pedestrian footsteps which you can follow to take the long ridge walk.
-The views from the top is great with Kalimpong, Teesta Bazar, Rongpo, Tinchuley, Peshok, Ichey Gaon and many other tourist destinations visible from here.
+The views from the top are great with Kalimpong, Teesta Bazar, Rongpo, Tinchuley, Peshok, Ichey Gaon and many other tourist destinations visible from here.